Doghouse-Mike/my-notes/content/Interview with Koffin Kats.md

 *much laughter ensues*

 ***What about John?
-It's hard finding stuff out about you because you've got the same name as the guy from Steppenwolf...***
+It's hard finding stuff out about you because you've got the same name as the guy from Steppenwolf…***

 *John*: Yeah, yeah